QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 | 8-Aug-2016  	| 21-Aug-2016 	| GRU              	| Char RNN                      	| 14   	|

 If there are extra free time, I would like to reproduce the CNN model published on Nature magazine in order to draw attention of R users in bioinformatics, computational biology field.
+The results of this possible extra work can also be checked whether valid by mentors as Qiang Kou had experience in bioinformatics.

 ![](http://www.nature.com/nbt/journal/v33/n8/images/nbt.3300-SF1.jpg)
 (Source: <http://www.nature.com/nbt/journal/v33/n8/full/nbt.3300.html>)

+In sum, during working period I am glad to actively communicate with mentors to input more qualified codes into MXNet's R package in addition to works scheduled here, e.g. more demos and case studies for users, other APIs not listed here, etc.

 ## Post-coding period